sernamar/random-numbers/README.md

 0]
 ```

 Unfortunatelly, it seems that my Common Lisp program can not deal with 1 billion numbers...
-Just as reference, it works fine for 10 million numbers (note that they are not randomly generated, but just initialized using the index of their elements):
+Just as reference, it works fine for 10 million numbers (note that they are not randomly generated, but just initialized using the index of the array's elements):

 ```shell
 time ./p-index-numbers 100000000 4